jameeronline/astro-blog/src/content/posts/post-4.md

 ---
+# layout: ../../../layouts/MarkdownPostLayout.astro
-layout: ../../layouts/MarkdownPostLayout.astro
+layout:
-title: "From HTML to Full Stack: A Beginner’s Roadmap to Web Development"
+title: "API Integration 101: Connecting Your Frontend to the Real World"
 author: Astro Learner
 description: "I had some challenges, but asking in the community really helped!"
 image: